By Marivir R. Montebon

 Mona Lunot Kuker dropped down her hair upon my request for a photograph with her rendition of Gabriela Silang, the nationally known Filipina warrior, at the Mountain Province Espresso Bar in Montrose, Brooklyn.
 During her first and solo art exhibit, Mona figuratively dropped down her hair, of course.

-[caption id="attachment_3043" align="alignleft" width="300"] The artist and her rendition of Gabriela Silang[/caption]
+[caption id="attachment_3043" align="alignleft" width="300"]

 As an artist, she metamorphosed in a self-taught manner.
 "I had my father in mind while I painted these.
 He was a painter and I observed keenly how he did his work.
 In my spare time, I attended to my craft," she told me.